Aspley

 How does the suburb of Aspley compare to regional household patterns?

 Compared to Greater Brisbane, the suburb of Aspley shows distinct household patterns.
-These patterns shape local housing needs and community service requirements.
+This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?

-Families in the suburb of Aspley have an average of 1.6 children, matching the Greater Brisbane average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Aspley have an average of 1.6 children, slightly above the Greater Brisbane average of 1.5.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Aspley?

 Marriage patterns reveal 49.2% of the adult population are currently married, while 31.0% have never married.
-This compares to N/A% married and N/A% never married across Greater Brisbane.
+This compares to 45.0% married and 38.4% never married across Greater Brisbane.

 How significant are single-person households?

-Single-person households represent 28.5% of all households in the suburb of Aspley, similar to the regional average of N/A%.
+Single-person households represent 28.5% of all households in the suburb of Aspley, similar to the regional average of 23.6%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?